What is the Voluntary Stewardship Program?

 How could VSP fail in Douglas County?

-The VSP work plan for Douglas County bases critical area protection on the amount of conservation activities that are implemented across the county.
+The VSP work plan for Douglas County bases critical area protection on the amount of conservation activities that are implemented across the county and their effects on the watershed as a whole.
+This means that the implementation of conservation activities that also enhance your agricultural viability is all that is needed to make VSP succeed!
 VSP in Douglas County could fail if producers do not continue to implement conservation activities that protect and/or enhance critical areas, or the implementation of activities is not communicated and accounted for.
-This means that all that is needed to make VSP succeed is the implementation of conservation activities that also enhance your agricultural viability!

 Who is eligible to participate?